akshayjadiya/akshayjadiya.github.io/_posts/2020-6-25-Customer-Segmentation.md

 2. Rank customers on each of the identified dimensions
 3. Define segments based on market understanding

-If you've made this far and see the theory above in action through an example, please visit my post on [Medium](https://akshay-jadiya.medium.com/customer-segmentation-and-targeting-614a551fd199).
+If you've made this far and want to see the theory described above in action through an example, please visit my post on [Medium](https://akshay-jadiya.medium.com/customer-segmentation-and-targeting-614a551fd199).